 Purchasing flights is usually the most expensive part of a trip.
 And being a travel planner, I often get asked many questions from family and friends about booking flights.
 To save myself some time from answering the same questions and to share the knowledge, here’s everything I know and use myself when it comes to booking flights.

-- You get fewer perks but if you know ahead of time you can plan by bringing your own snacks, drinks, only bringing a carry-on, etc.
+You get fewer perks for sure but you can just bring your own snacks, drinks, only bringing a carry-on, etc.

 When should I book my flight?

-- If you’re in the U.S., book your flight approximately 54 days before your departure for domestic flights.
+For domestic flights, book your flight approximately 54 days before your departure.

 What day is the cheapest to fly?